standard-for-public-code/standard-for-public-code/community-criteria/open-to-contributions.md

 * The codebase SHOULD have a publicly available roadmap
 * The codebase SHOULD advertise the committed engagement of involved organizations in the development and maintenance
 * The documentation SHOULD include instructions for how to report potentially security sensitive issues on a closed channel
+* The codebase SHOULD document the governance of the codebase, contributions and its community, for example in a `GOVERNANCE` file
 * The codebase MAY include a code of conduct for contributors
-* The codebase MAY document the governance of the codebase, contributions and its community, for example in a `GOVERNANCE` file

 ## Why this is important